-What is a cardiac catheterization used for?
-Cardiac catheterization, also known as heart catheterization, is a standard procedure used to diagnose and treat various cardiovascular concerns.
-Cardiac catheterization is also categorized as an invasive imaging procedure that allows doctors to evaluate various cardiac functions.
-Cardiac catheterization can be used to:
+Cardiac catheterization, also known as heart catheterization, is a standard procedure to diagnose and treat various cardiovascular concerns.
+It’s also an invasive imaging procedure that allows doctors to evaluate various cardiac functions.
+Cardiac catheterization can:

 - Evaluate the function of the heart